sushmaakoju/nlp-bio-bert/README.md

 ![cm_biobert](https://user-images.githubusercontent.com/8979477/143825052-dc1b7201-e798-4e9f-a489-2ccc8ae7628e.png)

-Key takeaway from this is that POS tags are important information to identifying Named Entity tags and yet having additional features would contribute better.
+Summary of results: POS tags are important information to identifying Named Entity tags and yet having additional features would contribute better.
 Additionally when training smaller models over BERT/BERT extended models, the need for more data seems one expectation.
 There are additional cases upon researching a little further.
 The structure considerations: in most of the predictions from above three tasks, some proteins are almost always recognized correctly due to the co-occurrence with certain words.
 They are more likely to occur with other rare words.
 However, the language of proteins in chemistry and biological data seems to contribute more intricately towards co-occurrence.
 That is to say the representation style, structure, format, sequence of capital letters with numbers to showcase a chemical compound or a double helix structure, symbolic representation contribute significantly towards linguistic tasks.
 For example a structure of gene, might naturally suggests that TE105 is a representation of 105-nt TE
 (TE105).[https://lib.dr.iastate.edu/cgi/viewcontent.cgi?article=1040&context=plantpath_pubs ].
 So if a word occurred such as “105-nt TE
 (TE105)”, a pretrained model over biomedical/bioinformatics text corpus might be more likely to recognize this word and identify subwords for text representation.
 Navigating a little outside scope of this topic, the article [https://bair.berkeley.edu/blog/2019/11/04/proteins/] suggests that understanding protein structures is considered similar to a Linguistics task.
 This is sufficient evidence to infer that any domain specific knowledge representation requires significant understanding of underlying structures whether the data is a biomedical textual data or as complex as a domain specific representation such as that of proteins, DNA bindings in a freeform text.

-#### Other methods attempted, but did not reach the point of generating tags.
+### Other methods attempted, but did not reach the point of generating tags.

 Attempted to explore pretraining a model from scratch however, due to insufficient resources such as computational resources, I could not conduct a pretrained model for Bioinformatics data from a PubMed dataset that could improve the NER task and f1-scores over this dataset.
 But including an additional feature such as “chunks” for POS tags feature and additionally using domain specific tag information such as protein, gene, or even simpler binary tag classification such as B-BIO, B-CHEM, B-GENE, B-PROT, B-DNA may be helpful, similar to the case of B-PER, B-GEO etc.
 I attempted Word Vector embeddings to further improve BioBERT, which seemed to be an even better approach.
 However this task requires domain-specific word embeddings as I came across this informative article: https://www.nature.com/articles/s41597-019-0055-0